-Recently, I needed to make a chocolate cake with a spider-man theme which as the perfect opportunity to try a technique called a Frozen Buttercream Transfer (FBT).
+Recently, I needed to make a chocolate Spider-man cake which as the perfect opportunity to try a technique called a Frozen Buttercream Transfer (FBT).
 FBT is perfect for putting patterns onto cakes without having to trace the design onto your cake first.
 It worked really well and wasn’t that hard to do.
 In a nutshell, to make an FBT you pipe your design in reverse onto a sheet of wax paper which has been placed over a pattern.
 The design is then frozen for a few hours.
 Flip the design over onto your frosted cake, peel away the wax paper and it’s done!

 Step 1.
 Find a simple coloring book design.
 I found a nice free one online and reduced it for the size of my cake top.
 If your design is not symmetrical, make yourself a reverse copy of it as you’ll be working from the under side.

 Step 2.
 Make the buttercream.
 The one drawback is that you need use a buttercream recipe that is at least 50% shortening so that it comes off of the wax paper well.
 I used one from the Wilton website.
 There’s a great video tutorial there as well.
 For this design, I used half a recipe and I had lots of frosting left over.